-The city is one of Europe's wealthiest cities and has the highest per-capita average income of all cities in Germany.
-Hence, the material footprint with an estimate of 32t per capita is rather large.
+The city has a material footprint with an estimate of 32t per capita is rather large.
 A behavioural shift on the consumer side is therefore more challenging than in other major cities of Europe.
-The city is also a vibrant business hub with multiple large companies and some industrial production, however, most productive capacity of Munich's major businesses lies outside the city boundaries or even outside of Germany.
-Therefore, improving the circularity of productive industries is difficult, even for major companies headquartered in Munich.
-Lastly, there is an immense pressure of public land and space, with land and housing prices in Munich being extremely high and second only to Paris in all of Europe.
+Also, as most productive capacity of Munich's major businesses lies outside the city boundaries or even outside of Germany, improving the circularity of productive industries is difficult, even for major companies headquartered in Munich.
+Lastly, there is an immense pressure of public land and space, with land and housing prices in Munich being extremely high.
 The housing market is extremely tense and there is a large need to increase (affordable) housing stock, while construction also is responsible for the largest material footprint across all value major resource streams.